Let’s start the exploration with a few components to ease the creation of a GUI.

 This kind of label is set with a minimum number of characters it is willing to display.
 If that minimum number is lower than the label’s content, it will contract the text:

-(SqueezeLabelMorph contents: 'I am a very looong label with maybe not enought place for me' minCharsToShow: 20) openInWorld.
+(SqueezeLabelMorph contents: 'I am a very looong label with maybe not enough place for me' minCharsToShow: 20) openInWorld.

 Example 6.1: Label that squeezes

-The content of the label is very long, particularly as we inform the label accepts to be squeezed to a minimum of 20 characters.
-Observe how such squeezed label reveals its complete content in a balloon text when the pointer is hovering it.
+The content of the label is very long, especially as we inform the label to accept being squeezed to a minimum of 20 characters.
+Observe how such a squeezed label reveals its complete content in a balloon text when the pointer is hovering over it.

 Figure 6.1: A label squeezed to 20 characters